 How to Stay Healthy With CRMS

 If your baby is classified as having CRMS/CFSPID, it's important to take him or her to a CF specialist before 2 months of age.
-In addition, infants should be seen by a CF specialist at least twice in their first year of life.
+In addition, infants should be seen by a CF specialist at least twice in their first year.

 Unless your child experiences symptoms related to CRMS/CFSPID, the best thing to do is to have yearly checkups with a CF specialist at a CF Foundation-accredited care center so that any health changes or problems can be found early and treated quickly.
 Children with CRMS/CFSPID should also undergo at least one repeat sweat test at an accredited CF center.
 In addition, genetic counseling should be offered to families of individuals with CRMS/CFSPID, including a discussion of the risk in future pregnancies.

 As is true for everyone, people with CRMS/CFSPID should not be around tobacco smoke.
-All people 6 months of age and older should receive an influenza vaccine every year in the fall.
+All people 6 months old and older should receive an influenza vaccine every year in the fall.

 The CF Foundation is committed to understanding more about CRMS/CFSPID through continued research and improvements in clinical care.